sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 DPM
 ===

-The storage elements located at the various ref:`lsg-clusters` are accessible *only* by the LSG users.
+The storage elements located at the various :ref:`LSG clusters <life-science-clusters>` are accessible *only* by the LSG users.
 The LSG clusters have local storage that uses DPM (short for Disk Pool Manager).

 .. note:: The DPM storage is only disk storage and does not support tape behind.
 In opposite, the dCache central storage has both disk and tape.